San Antonio LGBTQ+ Community & Allies for Jalen for D2!

 Election Day: June 5, 2021

 Thank you for your overwhelming support!
-It’s clear that District 2 is ready for new leadership.
+San Antonio District 2 has elected Jalen McKee-Rodriguez for City Council!

 I’m Jalen McKee-Rodriguez, an educator running for City Council District 2.
 The son of two veterans, and the oldest of three, I was raised to value service to others, empathy, and integrity.
 Two years after graduating from the University of Texas at San Antonio with my BA in Communication, I began teaching math at Sam Houston High School where my passion for the future of our community grew stronger.